cartacioS/AutoML-Ignite-2019/AutomatedML-Ignite-Guide.md

 1. Select a folder as your target directory for the samples.
 ![Target Directory](./Images/target-dir.PNG)

-1. There is a folder displayed in the **User Files** section.
-Open this folder and click through the following directories **ss**

-## Select a VM to run the notebook

-1. Under **User Files** open your folder and then click through the following directories **how-to-use-azureml/automated-machine-learning/forecasting-energy-demand**.
+1. Under **User Files** open your folder and then click through the following directories **samples/how-to-use-azureml/automated-machine-learning/forecasting-energy-demand**.

     ![Open folder](Images/expand-user-folder.png)